Ritchie Torres: Early life and education

 Ritchie Torres was born on March 12, 1988, in the Bronx.
-His father is Puerto Rican, while his mother was born in the Bronx to Puerto Rican parents.
+His father is Puerto Rican, while his mother is a native New Yorker who was born in the Bronx to Puerto Rican parents.
 Torres was raised Catholic.

 Torres was raised by his mother in Throggs Neck Houses, a public housing project in the Throggs Neck neighborhood of the East Bronx, where he was frequently hospitalized for asthma as a result of the mold in their apartment.
 Of growing up economically disadvantaged in "slum conditions", Torres has said, "I was raised by a single mother who had to raise three children on minimum wage, and I lived in conditions of mold and vermin, lead and leaks."
 His mother raised him, his twin brother, and their sister.
 Torres was upset that the $269 million city-subsidized Trump Golf Links was built "across the street" in Ferry Point Park when those city funds could instead have been used to provide housing for New Yorkers in need.
 Torres has said that the construction of the Trump Golf Links helped him understand that he had to fight for struggling New Yorkers like himself.
 In junior high, Torres realized he was gay but did not come out, fearing homophobic violence.
-He has described being "brutally assaulted" by a bully in the third grade.

 Torres attended Herbert H. Lehman High School, served in the inaugural class of the Coro New York Exploring Leadership Program, and later worked as an intern in the offices of the mayor and the attorney general.
 He came out while a sophomore, during a schoolwide forum on marriage equality.

 Torres enrolled at New York University, but dropped out at the beginning of his sophomore year, as he was suffering from severe depression.
 He struggled with suicidal thoughts based on his sexuality.
 As he recovered, Torres resumed working for council member James Vacca, eventually becoming Vacca's housing director.
 In that role, Torres conducted site inspections and documented conditions, ensuring housing issues were promptly and adequately addressed.